-Intended conditions of use (specific): Import in polyester plastic at a concentration of approximately [claimed CBI] for use as hydrolysis stabilizer for polyester and polyamide plastics, mainly poly(lactic acid), consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN.
+Intended conditions of use (specific): Manufacture for use as a polyurethane catalyst, consistent with the manufacturing, processing, use, distribution, and disposal information described in the PMN.

 Known conditions of use: Applying such factors as described in footnote 1, EPA evaluated whether there are known conditions of use and found none.